gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

 - [x] [WP-API-MENUS](https://wordpress.org/plugins/wp-api-menus/) which gives you the menus and menu locations endpoint.

-- [ ] Please PR on this Readme file to report plugin that works but not listed here.
+- [ ] Please PR to this README file to report plugin that works but not listed here.

 ## Wordpress.com hosting [WIP]